Cubs vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 38 hits with five doubles, a triple, a home run, 14 walks and nine RBI.
-He's also stolen one base.
+- Arraez has recorded 42 hits with six doubles, a triple, a home run and 14 walks.
+He has driven in 12 runs with one stolen base.

-- Arraez has hit safely in three straight games.
-During his last five outings he is hitting .500 with a double and five walks.
+- Arraez hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 outings he is batting .400 with two doubles, six walks and five RBI.

 Arraez Recent Games